-Low tire pressure warning light may illuminate in the following cases.
+The low tire pressure warning light may illuminate in the following cases:

-- If the vehicle equipped with a wheel and tire without TPMS. - If the TPMS has been replaced and the ID has not been registered. - If the wheel is not originally specified by NISSAN.
+- If the vehicle is equipped with a wheel and tire without TPMS. - If the TPMS has been replaced and the ID has not been registered. - If the wheel is not originally specified by NISSAN.